Phase Diagram of the Spin-$1/2$ Triangular $J_1$-$J_2$ Heisenberg Model on a 3-leg Cylinder: Phase Diagram

 In our parameterization of the Hamiltonian, $\theta = 0$ is equivalent to $J_2=0$, and is simply the nearest-neighbor model.
 The ground-state is the $120^{\circ}$ state, in agreement with the semi-classical approach,\cite{Jolicoeur90} with wave vector $\vektor{Q} = (2\pi/\sqrt{3}, 2\pi/3)$ in our notation.

 For $\theta = 90^\circ$ ($J_1 = 0$), the model has only NNN interactions.
-This state is composed of three uncoupled spin ladders, one in each tripartite sublattice, forming a perfect Majumdar-Ghosh state of alternating singlet dimers.\cite{MajumdarGhosh,AuerbachBook} The formation of this phase is a direct consequence of the 3-leg form of the lattice, \fref{fig:lattice}, which is wrapped around a cylinder resulting in 3 independent zig-zag spin chains with NN coupling $J_2$, and the double-counted bonds around the periodic boundary give a NNN coupling of $2 J_2$.
+This state is composed of three uncoupled spin ladders, one in each tripartite sublattice, forming a perfect Majumdar-Ghosh state of alternating singlet dimers.\cite{MajumdarGhosh,AuerbachBook} The formation of this phase is a direct consequence of the 3-leg form of the lattice, \fref{fig:lattice}, which is wrapped around a cylinder resulting in 3 independent zig-zag spin chains with NN coupling $J_2$, and the double-counted bonds around the periodic boundary give an NNN coupling of $2 J_2$.
 Thus, this state appears because of the restricted geometry of the 3-leg ladder.
 On the other hand, in the 2D limit the Hamiltonian is instead three copies of the $\theta=0$ model, hence the ground-state will contain three copies of the $120^\circ$ state, one on each sublattice, and a small $J_1$ will couple the otherwise independent sublattices.
 Thus the small-$J_1$ behavior for few-leg ladders is rather different to the bulk 2D behavior.

 For $0 < \theta < \tan^{-1} (\frac{1}{8})$ the 2D model at the classical level ($S \rightarrow \infty$) has a $120^{\circ}$ ground-state\cite{Chubukov92} and for $\theta > \tan^{-1} (\frac{1}{8})$ it has a 4-sublattice AFM N\'{e}el phase with an infinite manifold of degenerate ground-states, selected by the ``order from disorder'' mechanism.
-Quantum fluctuations break this degeneracy, and the quantum model has a two-sublattice columnar (collinear) N\'eel state.\cite{CCMSpinLiquid,QMCSpinLiquid1,QMCSpinLiquid2} It is worth mentioning that the selection of the collinear order from the 4-sublattice classical order, could be understood analytically using group-symmetry analysis.\cite{Lecheminant95}
+Quantum fluctuations break this degeneracy, and the quantum model has a two-sublattice columnar (collinear) N\'eel state.\cite{CCMSpinLiquid,QMCSpinLiquid1,QMCSpinLiquid2} It is worth mentioning that the selection of the collinear order from the 4-sublattice classical order, can be understood analytically using group-symmetry analysis.\cite{Lecheminant95}

-For the classical $J_1$-$J_2$ THM, if one enforces the tripartite symmetry everywhere using a repeated 3-site unit-cell, the ground-state phase is simply ferromagnetic (FM) for $J_1 < 0$ and the $120^{\circ}$ state for $J_1 > 0$, independent of $J_2$.
+It is straightforward to show that for the classical $J_1$-$J_2$ THM, if one enforces the tripartite symmetry everywhere using a repeated 3-site unit-cell, the ground-state phase is simply ferromagnetic (FM) for $J_1 < 0$ and the $120^{\circ}$ state for $J_1 > 0$, independent of $J_2$.